Freddy Galvis was Phillies' best option at shortstop this season | Bob Brookover

 >>READ MORE: Rhys Hoskins has 40 HRs after one calendar year in majors | Extra Innings

-Give Kingery some credit for making himself better at a position he had played just twice in three minor-league seasons.
-Perhaps his rookie offensive issues correlate to what the Phillies have asked him to do in the field this year.
+Give Kingery credit for making himself better at a position he had played just twice in three minor-league seasons.
+Perhaps his rookie problems at the plate correlate to what the Phillies have asked him to do in the field this year.
 He entered spring training as primarily a second baseman, left spring training touted as an all-purpose infielder/outfielder who would get plenty of playing time, and before midseason became the everyday shortstop when Crawford landed on the disabled list with a fractured hand.

 Now, unless something changes again, Kingery will finish this season as mostly a bench player as Cabrera gets most of the starts at shortstop.
 Manager Gabe Kapler needs Cabrera’s offense, and the fact that Kingery will serve as his defensive replacement late in games is a testament to not much going according to plan at shortstop this season.

 It will be fascinating to see how Kapler distributes playing time as the first-place Phillies try to hold off the Atlanta Braves and Washington Nationals down the stretch.
-Crawford should be coming off the disabled list soon, but it’s hard to see where he’ll fit in before Sept.
+Crawford came off the disabled list Friday, but it’s hard to see where he’ll fit in before Sept.
 1 when rosters can expand.
+With the trade addition of Justin Bour from Miami, either Kingery or Crawford could be optioned to Lehigh Valley soon.
+The Phillies delayed that decision temporarily Saturday by optioning pitcher Zach Eflin.

 Cabrera is by far the best offensive option, but it’s fair to worry how much he will hurt the team on defense if forced to play shortstop on even a semi-regular basis.
 He had not played a single game at shortstop this season for the Mets after making 11 errors in 45 games at the position last season.